-It feels like we’ve had a run of elections and votes to consider over the last year and with the result from this month’s snap election there is a chance that we (Theresa) may be called upon again in the not so distant future.
+It feels like we’ve had a run of elections and votes to consider over the last year and with the result from last month’s snap election there is a chance that we (Theresa) may be called upon again in the not so distant future.
 This all raises the question of what you consider as acceptable when it comes to employees engaging in political activities in the workplace.

 It’s important to realise that political opinions can be one of the most divisive topics, along with religion, and can lead to emotions and tempers running high.
 Younger and older generations often have differences in the way they vote which can cause conflict in the workplace.
 It is also likely that you may see differences, depending on how far up the ‘company ladder’ employees are, as to which party will receive their vote or what expectations they have from their government and local leaders.